HULKs/hulk/docs/setup/nao_image_and_sdk.md

 #### Updating Yocto Layers

 The Yocto Project and the Poky reference distribution provide a Linux kernel, userland programs, libraries, and other tooling, which are regularly updated in Yocto releases.
-To ensure deterministic builds, the HULKs freeze the versions of all used layers in the `kas-project.yml` files of meta-nao.
+To ensure deterministic builds, the HULKs freeze the versions of all used layers in the kas project files of meta-nao (`base.yml`, `hulks.yml`, ...).

 #### Versioning of Image/SDKs Using Semantic Versioning